atlisg/my-story/README.md

 # MyStory

-A little get-to-know-me page.
+A little get-to-know-me website.
 My milestones, life highlights, life-changing-moments, that kind of thing.

 ## Requirements